Skip to content

 # https://docs.github.com/en/packages/guides/pushing-and-pulling-docker-images#authenticating-to-github-container-registry

-dokku registry:login ghcr.io $USERNAME $REGISTRY_PAT_TOKEN
+dokku registry:login --global ghcr.io $USERNAME $REGISTRY_PAT_TOKEN

 # quay